labsyspharm/cylinter/docs/_includes/dir.md

     └── <tissue/core2>.tif
 ```

-* `config.yml` is a template CyLinter configuration file pre-formatted for use with CyLinter's example dataset (`emit22_demo`, see exemplar tab).
+* `config.yml` is a template configuration file for specifying program configurations and module parameters.
+The template is pre-formatted for use with an exemplar dataset (`emit22_demo`, see "Exemplar data" tab).

-* `markers.csv` contains experiment-specific immunomarker metadata.
-The file must be organized as follows:
+* `markers.csv` contains immunomarker metadata for the particular experiment.
+The file must be formatted as follows:

 ```
 channel_number,cycle_number,marker_name